 While a simple solution of 1 cup of water and one tablespoon of household ammonia is effective, it cannot be used on dried stains.
 A blood stain that is too dry will require a stiff brush or steel brush power and an appropriate cleaning solution.

 The best way to remove a blood stain is to wash the stained item as soon as possible with cold water.
 It is best to avoid using hot water until the stain is removed.
 Moreover, do not dry the stained item.
 This will make the stain worse and more difficult to remove.

 And remember to avoid rubbing the stain to avoid spreading the stain.
 Once you get the carpets clean with your own solution and elbow grease the last step is to get the carpet dry so it doesn’t attract dirt.
 This may take about an hour or two.

-How do I get blood out of carpet?
+Other questions: How do I get blood out of carpet?
 How to remove blood stain from carpet?
-Best carpet cleaner for blood.
-Best cleaner for blood on carpet, How to get blood out of wool rug?
+Best carpet cleaner for blood, Best cleaner for blood on carpet, How to get blood out of wool rug?
 How to get blood put of carpet?
 Getting dried blood out of carpet, What takes blood out of carpet?
 What removes blood stains from carpet?
 Removing bloodstains from carpet, blood stains in carpet, blood stains on carpet, clean blood from carpet, remove blood stains from carpets, blood in carpet

 See Our Related Articles: